Content 1100 styling change to allow custom header

 What is the difference between the different ethnic minority pay gaps we report against?

-There is also a difference between our Black heritage pay gap and the Black pay gap that’s reported as part of our additional categories.
-Our Black heritage pay gap includes colleagues that identify as mixed white and Black Caribbean/mixed white and Black African, as opposed to just Black African, Black Caribbean or any other Black background.
+There is a difference between our Black heritage pay gap and the Black pay gap that is reported as part of our additional categories.
+Our Black heritage pay gap includes colleagues that identify as mixed white and Black Caribbean/mixed white and Black African, as opposed to just Black African, Black Caribbean or Any Other Black background.

 You can find a full breakdown of the groups we include in each category below.